-There are several active conversations in Congress regarding the need for additional regulation of the federal government's use of facial recognition technology, but no clear direction as of yet.
-Similarly, there are several conversations in the Washington State Legislature regarding regulation of facial recognition use by state and local government as well as the private sector.
+There are several active conversations in Congress regarding the need for additional regulation of the federal government's use of biometrics and facial recognition technology, but no clear direction as of yet.
+Similarly, there are several conversations in the Washington State Legislature regarding regulation of biometrics and facial recognition.
 Airlines and the Port may be subject to state and local law to the extent they voluntarily deploy TVS in support of CBP's biometric air exit initiatives.